Seventeen different translations of the Bible were 'data

 So, is there any evidence for charges of a tax crime?

-Fact: Jesus had a tax trial ... where he was charged with "perverting" or "subverting the nation", and "forbidding paying taxes".
+Fact: Jesus had a trial for tax crimes ... where he was charged with "perverting" or "subverting the nation", and "forbidding paying taxes".

 How to Search your Bible with a computer:

 - A good Bible study tool for searching through Bible verses is Bible.cc (which currently has 17 versions), or simply use your favorite Bible study search tools.

 - Find all Bible verses for tax.
 Also look for related

 terms, such as taxes, custom, customs, toll, tolls, tribute,

 - Make a list of these tax related bible verses, include names and numbers.